mofosyne/vscode-quickcalc/README.md

 QuickCalc is designed for seamless use.
 However, there are a few settings for customization:

-- `quickcalc.autoEvaluateOnSave`: Automatically evaluate math expressions in Markdown files on save when wrapped in \`\`\`math blocks.
+- `quickcalc.autoEvaluateOnSave`: Automatically evaluate math expressions in Markdown files on save when wrapped in \`\`\`calc blocks.
 Defaults to `true`.

 ## Known Issues

 - Only supports markdown and plaintext files for now.
 We're looking to expand to other formats soon.
-- Complex calculations might require wrapping in the ```math delimiter even in plaintext files for accurate results.
+- Complex calculations might require wrapping in the ```calc delimiter even in plaintext files for accurate results.

 ## Release Notes